 What I had – Pizza, Brownie, Oreo shake

 The café is famous for its chai and gourmet biscuits.
-Since I am not into chai, I got their tea powder packet for home.
-My original plan was to have dinner at the legendary Haiking Chinese restaurant but I was too full by the time I stepped out of here.
-I wasn’t really aware that Niloufer café had such an extensive menu.
+Since I’m not really into chai, I grabbed their tea powder packet for home.
+My original plan was to have dinner at the legendary Haiking Chinese restaurant, but I was too full by the time I stepped out of here.
+I wasn’t really aware that Niloufer café had such an extensive menu, and I must say, it was a delightful surprise!

 The Trail